Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ### project goals

-* a responsive design that allows for easy navigation on a vareity of screen sizes
+* a responsive design that allows for easy navigation on a variety of screen sizes

 * a place where users can post their thoughts and ideas in a blog format

-* account authorisations to allow engagement between users aswell as a a page where other users can see all your posts.
+* account authorisations to allow engagement between users as well as a page where other users can see all your posts.

 * a simple yet pleasant colour scheme as to promote a fun and relaxed atmosphere